javsort/Linkaster/docs/delivery_1.md

 Reservation System:
 The system shall allow students to book study spaces in advance.
 When booking, the system shall display an up-to-date availability status of the study spaces.
-External API Integration:
-The system should support integration with external APIs for additional functionality.
 Event Scheduling:
 Teachers and Club Students should be able to schedule events.
 Students should receive timely notifications about events.